-- Stand with your feet hip distance apart with toes facing forward
+- Stand with your feet hip-distance apart with your toes facing forward

-- With your arms out in front at shoulder height, squat down by bending your knees, leaning forward at the waist while keeping the back flat and knees tracking behind the toes
+- With your arms out in front at shoulder height, squat down by bending your knees, leaning forward at the waist while keeping your back flat and your knees tracking behind your toes

-- Squat until your thighs are parallel to the ground or to the point where you can no longer keep a flat back.
+- Squat until your thighs are parallel to the ground.

 - Press up through your heels to return to starting position.

-The single-leg deadlift is the ideal slow-burn move for building strong hamstrings and glutes—helping tackle those steep hills with ease—while working also on improving your balance and boosting your stability.
+The single-leg deadlift is the ideal slow-burn move for building strong hamstrings and glutes, which can help you tackle steep hills with ease.

 - Start by holding two dumbbells or a weighted bar in front of your body.